nicolasfauchereau/ICU_Water_Watch/notebooks/C3S/README.md

 done;
 ```

-For monthly decile probabilistic forecasts (i.e. the first decile category where the cumulative probability reaches 50%)
+For the monthly decile probabilistic forecasts (i.e. the first decile category where the cumulative probability reaches 50%)

 ```
 for lead in 1 2 3 4 5; do